The Story of Glass

 6. Once a piece is painted, it needs to go into a furnace to be burnt in order to fix the paint.
 Unfixed colour would not withstand cleaning.

 7. The sculpture is inspected.
 All in all the detailed to the top sculpture passes 8 craftsmen and 12 workstations before the art crystal get to be signed by the Designer.
-Only now art crystal is ready to be packed into safe for transportation, exclusive box, and go to shops all over the world.
+Only now art crystal is ready to be packed into safe for transportation, exclusive box, and go to shops around the world.

 Substandard glass is destroyed.
 The rejected glass object is recycled by melting it down again.
 Those items that are judged to have only minor flaws may be sold at the outlet that can be found in connection with the glassworks.